gracehjy/file-system-simulator/README.md

         cp b.txt c
-        Error: failed to add the new file to the file system
+        Error: failed to add the new file to the file system Command failed.
+        Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+        $

 Copying a non-existent file

         $  cp nonexistent.txt newfile
         Error: the original file to be copied does not exist Command failed.
+        Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+        $

 5. `rm <filename>`